MEET THE FACULTY

 Dr. Tashal Brown is an Assistant Professor of Urban Education and Secondary Social Studies at the University of Rhode Island.
 Her research broadly focuses on race, ethnicity, and gender as it concerns issues of equity and justice in educational contexts.
 She examines how cultivating and enacting critical literacies and liberatory pedagogies in K-12 schools, community-based spaces, and teacher education shape youth and educators’ perspectives, experiences, and actions.

-Her collaborations with youth, educators, and community-based organizations demonstrate an unwavering commitment to fostering critical and transformative educational spaces with an increased capacity for innovative teaching and opportunities for youth to engage critically and creatively.
+Dr. Brown's collaborations with youth, educators, and community-based organizations demonstrate an unwavering commitment to fostering critical and transformative educational spaces with an increased capacity for innovative teaching and opportunities for youth to engage critically and creatively.
 Notably, she seeks opportunities to work alongside youth to pursue inquiries that address sociopolitical issues impacting their lives.

 Learn more about her work here: https://web.uri.edu/education/meet/tashal-brown/